GustavoBrunner/Game2D/README.md

 # Game2D
-A 2D game made with unity
+A 2D game being made with unity